-To prevent the transmission of infections, you must use effective hand hygiene.
+To prevent the transmission of infections you must use effective hand hygiene

-Always wash for a minimum of 15 seconds before rinsing.
-Scrub between fingers, around thumbs, and wrists.
+- Before and after every patient encounter and after glove removal - Always wash for a minimum of 15 seconds before rinsing o Scrub between fingers, around thumbs and wrists.
 Pay attention to cuticles and fingernails.